 Pet rabbit owners should consult their local vet about vaccination.
 The RHDV vaccine is safe to use on pet and farmed rabbits.
 As with any vaccine for animals or humans, only vaccinate your rabbit when it is healthy.
 Veterinarians can advise on other issues to be aware of when having your pet vaccinated.

 Mosman Council provides cage traps to residents for use on private property.
 Residents are instructed in their use and must sign a Memorandum of Understanding saying they will comply with Council policy and animal welfare constraints.
-In the last 6 months, residents using cage traps have failed to catch any rabbits most likely due to the high availability of food in the wild.
+It is noted majority of residents using cage traps have failed to catch any rabbits most likely to the high availability of food in the wild.